Bestassio/Moving-Up-In-Los-Santos/README.md

 ### [Addon Weapons](https://www.gta5-mods.com/scripts/addonweapons)

-Allows you to purchase Add-On weapons *currently doesn't save*
+Allows you to purchase Add-On weapons, and save them when you leave and restart the game

 ### [GameplayFixesV](https://www.gta5-mods.com/scripts/gameplayfixesv)